 The UK Stewardship Code

-It’s our aim to become signatories of the UK Stewardship Code by the end of 2020.
+It’s our aim to become signatories of the UK Stewardship Code.

 The code aims to improve the way investors and companies communicate and work together, setting out principles of good practice that the Financial Reporting Council (FRC) believes investors should aim for when engaging with companies.

 There are 12 principles in place for asset managers and owners, which are:

 - Purpose, strategy and culture - Signatories’ purpose, investment beliefs, strategy, and culture enable stewardship that creates long term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.

 - Governance, resources and incentives - Signatories’ governance, resources and incentives support stewardship.

 - Conflicts of interest - Signatories manage conflicts of interest to put the best interests of clients and beneficiaries first.

 - Promoting well-functioning markets - Signatories identify and respond to market-wide and systemic risks to promote a well-functioning financial system.